ahmeterenokur9/Data-Validation-and-Data-Contracts/readme.md

     This command will:
     -   Pull the necessary base images (Python, InfluxDB, Prometheus, Grafana).
-    -   Build the custom Docker image for our FastAPI application.
+    -   Build the custom Docker image for our FastAPI application based on the local files.
-    -   Create and start containers for all services.
-    -   Connect them in a dedicated network.
+    -   Create and start containers for all services and connect them in a dedicated network.

-4.  **Verify the services are running:**
+5.  **Verify the services are running:**
     You can check the status of all running containers with:

     ```bash